BOINC/boinc-policy/Governance.md

 Various situations can arise during voting.
 Some of these are listed below with the actions that should be taken if they occur:
 - If fewer than 75% of the members of the PMC cast a vote during the 7 day voting period, then a new election must be held.
 - In the event that no-one has a majority at the end of the 7 day voting period, then a new election must be held.
-- If after 2 attempts to conduct an election no-one has been elected or nominated, then the previous chair or secretary is automatically re-instated to a new one year term.
+- If after 2 attempts to conduct an election no-one has been elected or nominated, then the previous chair is automatically re-instated to a new one year term.
 - In the event that a member of the PMC reports an issue with regards to access to the PMC private mailling list that impacts their ability to nominate someone or cast a vote, then the election shall be null and void and must be redone once the issue is resolved.

 #### 5.3.3 Other voting decisions